-Tabbed Content has two fields for you to fill out, the title and the text area.
+Tabbed Content has two fields for you to fill out, the Tab Title and the Tab Body.
 The title will appear at the top of the tab and displays when it is open or closed.
-Tab titles should be short, as they take up horizontal width on the page.
-Long tab titles will not display well and may confuse your visitors.
-The text block appears beneath the title and functions the same as the Text Block Page Element.
-For all of the options available in the Text Block, see WiscWeb - WordPress UW Theme - Text Block Page Element.
+The tab body is a text area and the content appears beneath the title and functions the same as the Text Block Page Element.

 There are two ways to add new panels.

 - Add Tab Button: This button appears at the bottom of all of your panels.
 Clicking it will add a new tab as the last tab in your Tabbed Content.